How much does car detailing cost? A guide to pricing factors

 Exterior car detailing

-Exterior detailing focuses on restoring and protecting all aspects of your car’s exterior.
-It starts with a thorough hand wash to remove dirt, bugs, and road grime, followed by a clay bar treatment to lift stuck-on debris from the paint.
+Exterior detailing focuses on cleaning, restoring, and protecting your car’s exterior.
+It starts with a thorough hand wash to remove dirt, bugs, and road grime, followed by a clay bar treatment to lift debris stuck to the paint.

-Next, the paint is polished to remove scratches, dull spots, and swirl marks, then sealed with wax or a paint protectant for added shine and durability.
-Detailers also clean exterior features, such as door handles, trim, mirrors, and badges, to ensure a uniform finish.
-Windows, headlights, and mirrors are polished for clarity.
-Wheels and tires are degreased, scrubbed, and dressed for a dark, glossy look.
+The paint is then polished to minimize scratches, dull spots, and swirl marks before being sealed with wax or a paint protectant for extra shine and durability.
+Detailers also clean exterior features such as door handles, trim, mirrors, and badges for a uniform finish.
+Wheels and tires are degreased, scrubbed, and dressed for a glossy look, while windows, headlights, and mirrors are polished for clarity.

 The result is a cleaner, shinier car that’s protected from the elements.